 13.7.
-FIRST-TIME HOMEBUYER
+FIRST TIME HOMEBUYER

-A first-time homebuyer is defined as a borrower who had no ownership interest in a residential or mixed-use properties up to 20 units in the United States (for Foreign National programs property ownership in any country suffice) during the preceding three (3) year period.
-If one (1) borrower is a first-time homebuyer and the other borrower is not, then first-time homebuyer guidance does not apply.
+A first time homebuyer is defined as a borrower who had no ownership interest in a residential or mixed-use properties up to 20 units in the United States (for Foreign National programs property ownership in any country suffice) during the preceding three (3) year period.
+If one (1) borrower is a first time homebuyer and the other borrower is not, then first time homebuyer guidance does not apply.
+Residential properties owned under business entity are eligible with a minimum 25% entity ownership requirement.

-The following requirements apply to first-time homebuyer transactions:
+The following requirements apply to first time homebuyer transactions:

-- Maximum loan amount of \$1,000,000 - Min 660 FICO - Minimum six (6) months of reserves is required - Max DTI 50 - The borrower must contribute at 5% own funds for owner occupied transaction and 20% for investment - First-time homebuyer is not allowed on DSCR
+- Maximum loan amount of \$1,000,000

+- Min 660 FICO or No FICO (only for FN)

+- Minimum six (6) months of reserves is required

+- Max DTI 50

+- The borrower must contribute at 5% own funds for owner occupied transaction and 10% for investment

+First time homebuyer is allowed on DSCR program with minimum DSCR 0.75